-As part of our response to the pandemic, IAWM have been tracking the various examples of innovation the West Midlands, many of which we have been sharing on our daily #IAWMhour on Twitter.
+As part of our response to the pandemic, IAWM have been tracking the various examples of innovation the West Midlands.

-We’ve collated a list of some of these brilliant examples which we’ll be updating regularly.
+We’ve collated a list of some of these brilliant examples over the last few months.
 Has your business done something you’d like to share, or have you seen some inspiring examples elsewhere?
 Email: email@example.com or contact us on @InnovationWM on Twitter and we’ll showcase your innovations!

 While policymakers have put in place many measures to try and mitigate the worst impacts of the crisis, the country’s longer term prospects depend on improving productivity, and to do so we must promote #innovation

 Criminologist trade prison for pizza to support army of new home cooks

 A criminology professor has launched a new website to support those cooking on a budget during the coronavirus lockdown.